 White City Amusement Park also adopted the ideas of Coney Island’s Dreamland Park by bringing in entertainers and celebrities to draw people.
-Cleveland suffered from a lack of star power and the Dreamland concept was unsuccessful.
+Cleveland suffered from a lack of star power, and the Dreamland concept was unsuccessful.

-White City Amusement Park was closed in July 1908, due to problems such as trainers being mauled by some of the big cats, issues with the trolley line service that brought visitors to the park and competition from nearby Euclid Beach Park.
+White City Amusement Park closed in July 1908, due to problems such as trainers mauled by some of the big cats, issues with the trolley line service that brought visitors to the park and competition from nearby Euclid Beach Park.

 The City of Cleveland built a sewer processing facility just to the east of the beach.
-Health officials were concerned about raw sewage being dumped into the lake near the beach and drinking water intakes.
-Instead of treating the sewage, the City of Cleveland built a big interceptor sewer to carry wastes farther east, where prevailing winds and lake currents would take the pollution safely away from the intakes.
+Health officials were concerned about raw sewage dumped into the lake near the beach and drinking water intakes.
+Instead of treating the wastewater, the City of Cleveland built a big interceptor sewer to carry wastes farther east, where prevailing winds and lake currents would take the pollution safely away from the intakes.

 The City of Cleveland transferred ownership of White City Beach to the Cleveland Regional Sewer District as a result of a court order in 1973.
-The sewer district's desire to land-bank the property until such time as it might be needed for the expansion of the adjacent treatment plant resulted in the termination of public access to the only lakefront park in Bratenahl.
+The sewer district's desire to land-bank the property until it might be needed for the expansion of the adjacent treatment plant resulted in the termination of public access to the only lakefront park in Bratenahl.